Forest Home Infrastructure

 Water

-Houses in Forest Home west of the downstream bridge (i.e., Judd Falls Road, McIntyre Place, the Byway, 100 block of FHD) are provided with Fall Creek water that has been processed by Cornell University’s filtration plant on Caldwell Road.
-Houses in Forest Home east of the downstream bridge (i.e., Warren Road, Halcyon Hill, Crest Lane, Fairway Drive, 200 and 300 blocks of FHD) are provided with Cayuga Lake water that has been processed by the Southern Cayuga Lake Intermunicipal Water Commission (Bolton Point).
+Houses in Forest Home southwest of the downstream bridge (i.e., Judd Falls Road, McIntyre Place, the Byway, 100 block of FHD) are provided with Fall Creek water that has been processed by Cornell University’s filtration plant on Caldwell Road.
+Houses in Forest Home northeast of the downstream bridge (i.e., Warren Road, Halcyon Hill, Crest Lane, Fairway Drive, 200 and 300 blocks of FHD) are provided with Cayuga Lake water that has been processed by the Southern Cayuga Lake Intermunicipal Water Commission (Bolton Point).
 All billing is done by Bolton Point, and all maintenance is performed by the Town, regardless of who your supplier may be.

 Sewer